The Blue Church

 History of the Blue Church

-This 1837 Greek Revival church is one of the few pre-Civil War buildings remaining in Wheeling.
-This building is the best example of Greek Revival architecture in Wheeling and is one of the oldest church buildings in our community.
-It was consecrated as St. Matthew’s Episcopal Church on October 27, 1837, by Bishop William Meade.
-When that congregation moved to its fourth home, the church was purchased by the First Baptist Church, whose members called it home for nearly 100 years.
+Consecrated in 1837 as St Matthew’s Episcopal, this Greek Revival church is one of the few pre-Civil war buildings remaining in Wheeling, and one of the oldest church buildings in the community.
+When St. Matthew’s congregation moved to its fourth home, the church was purchased by the First Baptist Church, whose members called it home for nearly 100 years.
 The building most recently was used by the Church of God and Saints of Christ.

 When the Wheeling Young Preservationists and Wheeling Heritage heard that the church was for sale, they partnered to buy the building.
 Through generous donations from two local foundations and countless individuals from all over the country, the partners were able to raise the funds necessary to acquire the building.
 Since its transfer of ownership to Wheeling Heritage, the Blue Church has seen significant renovations.
 While much work is left to be done, the space is poised to be developed and used by the community once again.